 Proof of satisfaction of mortgage

-If you’ve paid off your mortgage, you should have a document from your lender that proves the “satisfaction” of the loan.
+If you’ve paid off your mortgage, you should have a document from your lender that proves the loan has been satisfied.
+It should include your name, the location of the property, and the date you paid the loan off.
 Effectively, it shows that you own your home free and clear.

 Property tax statements and receipts

 You must pay your property taxes as a condition of a reverse mortgage.
-Failure to pay taxes can result in liens being placed against your home, or even the government taking possession of your property.
+Failure to do so can result in liens being placed on your home, or the government taking possession of your property.
 You’ll need documents showing lenders that you’re current on your taxes.
+You usually can show a recent tax bill to prove you owe no back taxes.
+You also might need a receipt showing payment of the most recent bill.

 Homeowners insurance policy and statements

 Another responsibility of a reverse mortgage borrower is to properly insure the home.
-Lenders will want to see your homeowners insurance documents to be sure you are sufficiently covered.
+Lenders will want to see your homeowners insurance documents to be sure you are sufficiently covered and your policy is paid up.
+Your insurance documents should note the address of the home and detail the types of coverages and any applicable limits you have.

 Home maintenance documentation